Ensuring students are happy, secure, and prepared to participate

 In every grade, teachers focus on the development of two fundamental competencies: efficient organization and productive time management.

 The BASIS Organizational Skills for Success (BOSS) program works on honing these skills, particularly useful for new students just starting the program.
-BOSS not only focuses on executive functioning skills to prepare students to tackle complex tasks, but also helps students transition into BASIS Independent Fremont as they get to know fellow classmates and academic expectations.
+BOSS not only focuses on executive functioning skills to prepare students to tackle complex tasks, but also helps students transition into our program as they get to know fellow classmates and expectations.

 Peer tutoring is purposefully designed to be a hallmark of our school.
 Held as an after-school program, it is designed to achieve two outcomes: